Craciun-Alexandru/CrystalStructures/README.md

 # CrystalStructures
-Simple program to design and render crystall structures.
+Simple program to design and render crystal structures.